 Review the schedule of events, choose the events and times of each you plan to attend, and insert them on your calendar once you have registered.
 Circulate your calendar to those at work as well as family members and friends.
 Even though you are not physically away, your focus is at the event and you want to make the most of it.

 An hour or so before (or even the day prior) the conference, go into the event hub of the event platform to figure out how to go to sessions, adjust your audio, and work out any glitches.
 You can also look for an online tutorial for help.
-See our post on Zoom tutorials.
+See our post on Zoom tips and tutorials and the Whova guide.

 Live vs. On Demand Sessions